arookas/blojob/api-specs.md

 The `insert` method inserts `texture` at the specified slot.
 `slot` must be in the range of [0, current slot count].
 `factor` represents the blending factor for this new texture, in the range of zero to one.
+The return value indicates if the texture was successfully inserted into the specified slot.
+This can be `false` if any of the parameters are invalid or if all texture slots are taken.

 The `changeTexture` method allows you to simply change a texture on an already existing slot.
 `slot` must be in the range of [0, current slot count).